aflah02/Urban-Dictionary-Scraping/README.md

 A scraper which scrapes every single word with every single definition present from Urban Dictionary.
 It generates CSVs for every character separately with the columns - `'title', 'meaning', 'example', 'contributor', 'like', 'dislike'`

+Note: Create a folder named data in the directory before running as otherwise it will silently end execution without any error log

 Features:
 - Sleeps and retries after waiting incases of connection error
 - Runs across multiple threads in parallel